LIVING IN KOREA FAQ

-The below information is provided as general guidelines and the circumstances can vary as each individual case may be different.
-The answers have been discussed with Korean legal experts, however, G.O.A.'L is not responsible or liable for any actions you take based on the below and encourage you to seek legal counsel if in doubt.
+The information below is provided only as a general guideline, and the circumstances can vary depending on the individual case.
+The answers have been discussed with Korean legal experts, however, G.O.A.'L is not responsible or liable for any actions you take based on the information below.
+We encourage you to seek legal counsel if in doubt.

-Under the Korean Military Service Act Chapter 10 Article 71(1) (병역법 제10장 71조 1항), exemption starts the year the subject turns 36 unless he falls under one of the 12 categories within this article, of which adoptees who do not qualify for exemption would fall under number 1, which lists those who intentionally avoided the military service.
-In situations where this is the case, exemption applies to the adoptee the year he turns 38, not 36.
-Adoptees who have not been removed from the family registry fall under this category and do not qualify for exemption as an orphan.
+A: Under the Korean Military Service Act Chapter 10 Article 71(1) (병역법 제10장 71조 1항), exemption starts the year the subject turns 36 unless he falls under one of the 12 categories within this article, of which adoptees who do not qualify for exemption would fall under number 1, which lists those who intentionally avoided the military service.
+In situations where this is the case, exemption applies to the adoptee the year he turns 38.
+Regardless of exemption, all adoptee males who regain Korean citizenship and are registered as living in Korea are required to complete the annual, mandatory Civil Defense Training.
+Adoptees who have not been removed from their original family registry fall are not exempted from military service.

-Adoptees that are no longer of eligible age will not be conscripted to serve in the military.
-However, dual citizenship holders, deported adoptees etc who did not receive the military physical examination and are of eligible age could be called to arms.
+A: Adoptees that are no longer of eligible age will not be conscripted to serve in the military.
+However, dual citizenship holders, deported adoptees, etc. who are eligible and did not receive the military physical examination could be called to arms.

 Those that do not fall under the categories of exemption above (including both male adoptees with dual citizenship or only Korean citizenship) are in the blind spot as of now but their situation is under consideration by the Military Manpower Administration (병무청).
 The office handling this matter can be reached at 042) 481-2946 (병역판정검사과).

-Adoptee residing and married in Korea to a Korean national wants the child to carry adoptee’s Korean last name but his legal name is American, the child is a minor with dual citizenship (f) and the mother is the adoptee’s Korean wife.
+Q: Adoptee residing and married in Korea to a Korean national wants the child to carry adoptee’s Korean last name, but his legal name is American.
+The child is a minor with dual citizenship (f).
 How do they change the child’s name to the father’s Korean family name?

-The child will take the father’s legal last name (whether the father is an adoptee w/F-4 and has Korean name or otherwise).
+A: The child will take the father’s legal last name, whether the father is an adoptee w ith the F-4 visa or has Korean name or otherwise.
 Once the child is old enough to choose its citizenship, then the child can legally change the name if wanted.

-Adoptee’s 호적 can’t be found in the national database making it impossible for the adoptee to prove Korean origin for obtaining the F4 visa.
+Q: Adoptee’s 호적 (birth place) cannot be found in the national database making it impossible for the adoptee to prove Korean origin for obtaining the F4 visa.

-Either the agency which the adoptee went through or the orphanage should have the 호적 in their possession.
-This can be used to update the database and apply for the F4 visa.
+A: Either the Korean adoption agency or orphanage that the adoptee went through should have the birth place (호적) in their possession.
+This can be used to update the database and apply for the F-4 visa.

-Birth families wish to reinstate the adoptee in the family registry (without the adoptee obtaining Korean citizenship).
+Q: Birth family wishes to reinstate the adoptee into the family registry (without the adoptee obtaining Korean citizenship).

-Adoptee will become a legal member of the family, entitling them to the parents’ estate.
-This is separate from being a Korean citizen thus does not confer the legal obligations of being a Korean (such as serving in the military).
+A: Adoptee will become a legal member of the family, entitling them to the parents’ estate.
+This is separate from being a Korean citizen and thus does not confer the legal obligations of Korean citizenship (such as serving in the military).

-Birth family and adoptee wish to reinstate the adoptee but the adoptee has legally been given a different name by the agency / legal guardian for the adoption process and they wish to reinstate the person under the name given by the family.
+Q: Birth family and adoptee wish to reinstate the adoptee but the adoptee has legally been given a different name by the agency / legal guardian for the adoption process.
+They wish to reinstate the adoptee under the original Korean name given by the birth family.

 i.
 Holograph Deed (자필증서): Under the Korean Civil Code Section 1066 (민법 제1066조).
 A holograph deed must be personally handwritten by the testator in order for it to be legally binding.
 The will cannot be written by someone else or on computer through any word processor, but written in whole by the testator.
 A court will have to make a determination as to the authenticity of the will upon the death of the testator.
 Information that must be included in the will includes the content of the will, date it was written, address of the testator, name of the testator, and a seal (날인).
 This is the most commonly used method for leaving a will.